Fraserburgh: Railways

 Fraserburgh railway station opened in 1865 and closed to passengers in 1965.
 The railway line was built by the Formartine and Buchan Railway Company, which became part of the Great North of Scotland Railway.
 Trains operated to Aberdeen via Maud and Dyce, as well as a short branch line to St Combs via Cairnbulg.

-In 1923 the GNSR was incorporated into the London and North Eastern Railway, which was in turn nationalised on 1 January 1948.
+In 1923, the GNSR was incorporated into the London and North Eastern Railway, which was in turn nationalised on 1 January 1948.
 Passenger services on the Buchan lines were withdrawn in 1965 as part of the Beeching cuts, although freight trains continued to operate Fraserburgh until 1979.
 The track was subsequently lifted.

 Following the opening of the Borders Railway in September 2015, Fraserburgh became the most distant town in UK from the rail network, leading to calls for the lifted track to be reinstated.
 The nearest operating station is currently Inverurie, 35 mi away.

 Climate

 Fraserburgh has a marine climate heavily influenced by its proximity to the sea.
 As such, summer highs and winter lows are heavily moderated, with mild winter temperatures for a location so far north.
-The differences between seasons are narrow as a result, with February averaging highs of 7.1 C and August 17.2 C.
+The differences between seasons are narrow as a result, with January and February averaging highs of 7.1 C and August 17.2 C.

 As a result of its marine influence, there is significant seasonal lag, with September being milder than June, and October having slightly milder nights than May, in spite of a considerable difference in the length of daylight.
-The climate is overcast and wet with and average of 1,351.8 hours of sunshine per year.
+The climate is overcast and wet with an average of 1,401 hours of sunshine per year.
 Temperature extremes have ranged from 26.6 C in July 1995 to -14.8 C in February 1991.
 There is approximately 759.8 mm of precipitation per annum.

 Fraserburgh is also notable for having the highest ever recorded wind speed in the UK at a low altitude.
 The 142 mph gust was recorded on 13 February 1989 at Kinnaird Head Lighthouse.
 The corresponding hourly mean speed was 78 mph.